-“I love your lips —your breasts—” I heard him gurgling, as if choking under water.
+“I love your lips —your breasts—” I heard him gurgling from under a lake.

 There came sounds of hasty shuffling and a crash.
 Some book or a stack of sheets got knocked over and pages fell noisily and slipped about the floor.
 A lone sheet careened right through the crack under the door and came to rest before my eyes.
-It had the trademark doodling of cones and orbs Kanika did on any paper she could lay her hands on.
+It had the trademark cones and orbs Kanika doodled on any piece of paper she could lay her hands on.